-Assets associated with our corporate functions, including cash and cash equivalents and investments in available for sale securities.
+Assets associated with our corporate functions, included cash and cash equivalents and investments in available for sale securities are included in our chicken segment.

 Selling, general and administrative expenses related to our distribution centers are allocated based on the proportion of net sales to the particular segment to which the product sales relate.